Tails2600/AGBE/README.md

 From there, type AGBE or AGBE.exe and this should run AGBE.
 Optionally, you can also put the name of the rom after AGBE.exe in the command prompt.
 This will load the rom for you.
+Also you can optionally create a folder named log where you put AGBE.
+This will give you log files.
 ## Running (Linux)
 In the bin/Debug folder, there is a file called AGBE.
 (NOT AGBE.exe)
 Download that and put it in a seperate folder.